This post lists the many great things to do in NYC in September 2023, including free, family-friendly, and nighttime activities and events.

 Whether you ride it during the day or at night, you will get spectacular views of Lower Manhattan and the Statue of Liberty.

 Our guide to riding the Staten Island Ferry should come in handy.

-On September 2, things are getting hot, hot, hot with the colorful, flavorful and lively parade in Crown Heights, Brooklyn at the largest Carribean Carnival in North America.
+On September 4th, things are getting hot, hot, hot with the colorful, flavorful, and lively parade in Crown Heights, Brooklyn at the largest Carribean Carnival in North America.

 NOTE: This parade can get pretty wild and extremely crowded.
-If you do not like crowds, you should skip this event.
-Also, it’s best not to bring the little ones!
+If you do not like crowds, you should skip this event, and it's best not to bring the little ones!